tailscale/setec/docs/README.md

   previously used (initially 1, for a new secret).
   The `create-version` API method uses the version number specified by the caller.

-- Thereater, the active version changes in the following ways:
+- Thereafter, the active version changes in the following ways:

   The `activate` method updates the current active version to a specific existing value.